Dian Farmer Learning To Grow Our Own Food

 3. Spray the mixture on the affected plants.
 Repeat the spray every few days or as long as you can see the pests on your plants.

 Stop insect invasions before they have a chance to multiply!
-Make your home an unwelcome place for these bugs by quickly spraying them with these homemade plant sprays.
+Make your home an unwelcome place for these indoor bugs by quickly spraying them with these homemade plant sprays.

 What homemade plant sprays have you found effective?
 Share your recipes in the comments below.